ualib/agda-algebras/glossary.rst

     component
       If :math:`α : F ⇒ G` is a natural transformation, then the **component** of α at :math:`A` is the morphism :math:`α_A : FA → GA`.

-    computationally pure
-      An expression is called **computationally pure** if

-      .. todo:: complete definition

     concrete category
       A **concrete category** is one whose objects are sets and whose morphisms are functions defined on these sets (possibly satisfying some other special properties).